Extended Weyl groups, Hurwitz transitivity and weighted projective lines II: a uniform approach: Introduction

-Notice that our proof is uniform without a case distinction.
-Let $\Redd(c)$ be the set of reduced reflection factorizations of a Coxeter transformation $c$ that generate $W$.
-In an elliptic Weyl group the Hurwitz action is transitive on the set $\Redd(c)$ (see \cite{BWY20}).
-Furthermore, the authors proved that $\Redd(c) \neq \text{Red}_{T}(c)$ if $(W,S)$ is tubular.
-In the non-tubular case $\Redd(c) = \text{Red}_{T}(c)$ holds as a consequence of Theorem~\ref{thm:main}.
-This shows that the tubular and the non-tubular types behave differently.
-This distinction is based on the fact that for $W$ of tubular type the rank of the radical $R$ of the related bilinear form is two while for $W$ of non-tubular type this rank is one.
-Therefore, we discuss the tubular and the non-tubular types in two different papers.
+Let $\Redd(c)$ be the set of reduced reflection factorizations of a Coxeter transformation $c$ that generate $W$ (see Definition~\ref{Def:Generating}).
+Recall that in an elliptic Weyl group, which is not of type $D_4^{(1,1)}$, the Hurwitz action is transitive on the set $\Redd(c)$ (see \cite{BWY21}).
+Furthermore, the authors proved that in this case $\Redd(c) \neq \text{Red}_{T}(c)$.
+In the non-elliptic case $\Redd(c) = \text{Red}_{T}(c)$ holds because of Theorem~\ref{thm:main}.

+In \cite{BMW25} the \defn{hyperbolic cover} of an elliptic Weyl system is constructed, which was introduced by Saito in \cite{Sai74}.
+The hyperbolic cover is an extended Coxeter system of star type (see \cite{BMW25} or Theorem~\ref{Thm:Isomorphy}).
+In Section~\ref{} the hyperbolic cover of an extended Weyl system of domestic or of wild type is considered.
+We show that it is isomorphic to the extended Weyl system itself (Proposition~\ref{Prop:hypcoverWild}).
+Hence we will also obtain the next theorem as a corollary to Theorem~\ref{thm:AllgAussage}.